playfulprogramming/playfulprogramming/content/blog/angular-extend-class/index.md

   `,
   providers: [WindowSizeService]
 })
-class AppComponent implements OnInit, OnDestroy {
+class AppComponent {
   constructor(public windowSize: WindowSizeService) {
   }

-  ngOnInit() {
-    this.windowSize.addListeners();
 }

-  ngOnDestroy() {
-    this.windowSize.removeListeners();
-  }
-}
 ```

-This code functions, but introduces similar issues when it comes to maintainability.
+This code functions, but introduces other issues when it comes to maintainability.
 After all, if you want to pass something into `addListeners` or `removeListeners`, you introduce the same refactoring issue you had previously.

-Further, there's a bit of a code smell present by manually calling these functions.

-Fortunately, there's a better way...
+Further, `height` and `width` are simply mutated which, while will still trigger change detection, makes it difficult to impossile to track when they've changed.
+Ideally, we should have a way to know when `height` and `width` are changed.

+If only Angular had a way to track a series of changes in some kind of...
+Observable...

+Oh!

 ## The Angular way to fix the code